Pilot Installation for Connected Driving

-The institute's research group Connected Driving operates a pilot installation with intelligent infrastructure sensors in real traffic on a public junction in Ulm-Lehr.
+The institute's research group Connected Driving operates a pilot installation with intelligent infrastructure sensors in real traffic on a public junction in Ulm-Lehr as well as mobile infrastructure sensor units for flexible usage in further traffic scenarios.
 The main focus of our research lays on the support and cooperative behavior of connected automated vehicles.
-The installation serves for prototypical evaLulation of our research.
-Additionally, we use the installation to research on integrating other traffic participants, on the reliability estimation of communicated information, and on the communication technology itself.
+The infrastructure esnors systems serve for prototypical evaLulation of our research.
+Additionally, we use especially the pilot installation to research on integrating other traffic participants, on the reliability estimation of communicated information, and on the communication technology itself.

 The pilot installation was initially estabilshed together with partners within the project MEC-View, which was funded by the German Federal Ministry of Economic Affairs and Energy (BMWi).
 As part of the project ICT4CART funded by the European Union, the institute completeley took over and extended the installation.
-Further extensions are taking place with partners within the project LUKAS, which is also funded by BMWi.
-The pilot installation is also used for our research in projects 5G-IANA, EVENTS und PoDIUM, all funded by the European Union.
+Further extensions are taking place with partners within the project LUKAS, which is funded by the German Federal Ministry of Economic Affairs and Climate Action (BMWK).
+The pilot installation is also used for our research in projects 5G-IANA, EVENTS and PoDIUM, all funded by the European Union, as well as within the project AUTOtech.agil funded by the German Federal Ministery of Education and Research (BMBF).

 The pilot site in the center of the suburb Ulm-Lehr comprises T-junction and the respective three access roads, which are surveilled by infrastructure sensors.
 With the help of the sensors, the installation perceives the number, type, position, and movement of traffic participants.
 Based on this data, traffic participants can adapt their behaviour and perform cooperative manoeuvres.
 The goal is to enhance energy efficiency, comfort, and safety for all traffic participants in this complex urban environment.